funnypapaya/uxagustina-portfolio/case-studies/diez.md

 coverImage: /images/case-studies/diez/diez-CS-cover.jpg
 caseStudyDate: Dec 2018 - Feb 2020
 tags: caseStudy
+date: 2020-10-02
 ---

 ## Overview
-Haiku for Teams seeks to help teams collaborate better by creating tools that bridge the gap between disciplines.
+Haiku for Teams seeks to help teams improve their collaborative processes through innovative tools.
 One of the products born from that initiative is Diez, the design token framework.
 Diez is a free & open-source developer toolkit for expressing visual styles that can be shared across codebases, native platforms, and teams.
 It reduces the cost of delivering a consistent visual identity across a company’s apps & websites.

+<a href="https://www.haikuforteams.com/" target="_blank">Company website</a>
-<a href="http://diez.org/" target="_blank">Visit website</a>
+<a href="http://diez.org/" target="_blank">Diez website</a>

 ## My role
-I was a contractor for the company working full time for two years as a UX Designer.
 I advocated for and led this research effort.

 ## Problem statement